Figsh/counterx.fscss/README.md

 ## 📋 Summary

-Counterx is part of the FSCSS plugin ecosystem.
-Using the new @define system (v1.1.15+), it transforms this:
+Counterx is part of the FSCSS module ecosystem.
+Using the @define system (v1.1.15+), it transforms this:

 ```css
 @keyframes count {